nestybox/sysbox/README.md

 This command runs all test targets (i.e., unit and integration tests).

-*Note*: This includes sysvisor integration tests with and without uid-shifting.
+*Note*: This includes Sysboxd integration tests with and without uid-shifting.
 Thus the shiftfs module be loaded in the kernel *prior* to running this command.
 See above for info on loading shiftfs.

-### Running the sysvisor integration tests only
+### Running the Sysboxd integration tests only

 Without uid-shifting:

 ```
-$ make test-sysvisor
+$ make test-sysbox
 ```

 With uid-shifting:

 ```
-$ make test-sysvisor-shiftuid
+$ make test-sysbox-shiftuid
 ```

 It's also possible to run a specific integration test with:

 ```
-$ make test-sysvisor TESTPATH=<test-name>
+$ make test-sysbox TESTPATH=<test-name>
 ```

-For example, to run all sysvisor-fs handler tests:
+For example, to run all sysbox-fs handler tests:

 ```
-$ make test-sysvisor TESTPATH=tests/sysfs
+$ make test-sysbox TESTPATH=tests/sysfs
 ```

 Or to run one specific hanlder test:

 ```
-$ make test-sysvisor TESTPATH=tests/sysfs/disable_ipv6.bats
+$ make test-sysbox TESTPATH=tests/sysfs/disable_ipv6.bats
 ```

 ### Running the unit tests

-To run unit tests for one of the Sysvisor components (e.g., sysvisor-fs, sysvisor-mgr, etc.)
+To run unit tests for one of the Sysboxd components (e.g., sysbox-fs, sysbox-mgr, etc.)

 ```
 $ make test-runc